PAIR-Former: Budgeted Relational Multi-Instance Learning for Functional miRNA Target Prediction: Full Theoretical Assumptions and Proofs

 \subsection{Generalization controlled by the budget $K$ (Theorem~\ref{thm:gen})}

 We provide a formal generalization result for the \emph{expensive relational component} in BR-MIL.
-The key message is that once expensive computation is restricted to at most $K$ selected tokens per bag, the dominant capacity term of the expensive relational predictor depends on $K$ (and token dimension), not on the raw pool size $n$.
+The key message is that once expensive computation is restricted to at most $K$ selected tokens per bag, the dominant capacity term of the expensive relational predictor depends on the selected-token radius $O(\sqrt{K})$, not on the raw pool size $n$.
 Any additional $n$-dependence can only enter through the selector family.